Analysis | What’s the DTCC and How Did It Stop GameStop Mania?

 5. What does that mean for the DTCC?

 Because the settlement of a share trade happens two days after the transaction takes place, there’s a risk the broker won’t have the money to pay for shares its clients bought by the time of settlement.
-The volatility of GameStop stock -- or others caught up in the same trading boom, like AMC Entertainment Holdings Inc. and BlackBerry Ltd. -- elevates the danger that it could lose half its value rapidly.
+The volatility of GameStop stock -- or others caught up in the same trading boom, like AMC Entertainment Holdings Inc. and BlackBerry Ltd. -- elevated the danger that it could lose value rapidly.
 If the broker doesn’t have enough funds to pay for the stock at the original higher price because it allowed clients to borrow half the amount, then the clearinghouse would be left on the hook.
 In case the collateral is still not enough and the broker in question is no longer around to be called upon for more, clearinghouses have a risk-sharing arrangement with their member firms who then provide the needed cash.

 6. What did the DTCC ask for?

 On Jan.
 28, after days of turbulence, the DTCC demanded significantly more collateral from member brokers on their GameStop trades.
 A spokesman for the DTCC wouldn’t specify how much it required from particular firms but said that by the end of the day, industrywide collateral requirements jumped to $33.5 billion, up from $26 billion.
-Brokerage executives rushed to figure out how to come up with the funds.

 7. What was the reaction to the trading bans?

-Robinhood’s trading restrictions made virtually nobody happy, except perhaps the hedge funds whose short sales had been squeezed by small investors’ buying surge.
+Robinhood’s trading restrictions made virtually nobody happy, except perhaps the hedge funds whose short sales had been squeezed during the buying surge.
 Other firms took similar actions: Charles Schwab Corp.’s TD Ameritrade curbed transactions in both of those companies, as did Interactive Brokers Group Inc. and Morgan Stanley’s E*Trade.
 In a surreal scene, political archenemies Alexandria Ocasio-Cortez and Ted Cruz found common ground in lashing the firm’s decisions.
-Conspiracy theories erupted online.
-Robinhood said it would allow limited trading in the affected stocks to resume.
+Conspiracy theories erupted online even after Robinhood and the other platforms said they would allow limited trading in the affected stocks to resume.

 For more articles like this, please visit us at bloomberg.com